Mithuben Petit

 Mahatma Gandhi at Dandi 6 April 1930.
 Behind him is his second son Manilal Gandhi and Mithuben Petit.

 Mithuben Hormusji Petit (11 April 1892 - 16 July 1973) was an Indian independence activist who participated in Mahatma Gandhi's Dandi March.
 A pioneer female independence activist, she was the Secretary of the Rashtriya Stree Sabha, a women's movement founded on Gandhian ideals.
 She became a recipient of India’s fourth highest-civilian honour, Padma Shri in 1961, for her social work.

 Family and background

-Born on 11 April 1892 into an affluent Parsi Zoroastrian in Bombay, Petit's father was one of the sons of Sir Dinshaw Maneckji Petit, a well-known industrialist, philanthropist, and Baronet.
+Born on 11 April 1892 into an affluent Parsi Zoroastrian family in Bombay.
+Petit's father was one of the sons of Sir Dinshaw Maneckji Petit, a well-known industrialist, philanthropist, and Baronet.
 Mithuben was the niece of industrialist Bomanjee Dinshaw Petit and cousin of Jehangir Bomanji Petit and Rattanbai Petit.

 Petit studied at Convent of Jesus and Mary, Colaba.
 Her activism was met with challenges by the Petit family, who urged her to renounce her activism or risk disinheritance, to which she refused and responded: "It is your business to sit with the government and mine to remain with the nation.".